 - Business plan ready by June 2021

-In a nutshell, this competition is designed to spark entrepreneurial action in the downtown Lansing community and reward those who present detailed plans on creating a new business enterprise.
-The business plans must propose a venture that will be lawful, financially profitable, COVID resistant, and create new Lansing jobs.
+In a nutshell, this competition was designed to spark entrepreneurial action in the downtown Lansing community and reward those who present detailed plans on creating a new business enterprise.
+The business plans had to propose a venture that will be lawful, financially profitable, COVID resistant, and create new Lansing jobs.

 Anatomy of the competition

-participants must submit an electronic Intent to Compete Form, including a business proposal, for their new venture idea.
+participants submitted an electronic Intent to Compete Form, including a business proposal, for their new venture idea.

 the electronic business plan—max.
 20 pages of text and additional max.
-10 pages of appendices—must be submitted.
-All participants are invited to optionally attend 2 Day Venture April 9 - 10 to workshop their ideas before the submission date.
-The top five business plans will be selected by Wednesday, April 21, 2021.
-Pitches will be recorded at Greenwood Studios on Thursday, April 29, 2021 and Friday, April 30, 2021.
-We'll work with competitors to establish the exact time and day of their recording.
+10 pages of appendices—was submitted.
+All participants were invited to optionally attend 2 Day Venture April 9 - 10 to workshop their ideas before the submission date.
+The top five business plans were selected by Wednesday, April 21, 2021.
+Pitches were recorded at Greenwood Studios on Thursday, April 29, 2021 and Friday, April 30, 2021.

-contestants will present their business plans in a livestream for up to 10 minutes with five minutes for Q&A with the panel of sponsors.
-This virtual event will be live and a winner will be selected.
+contestants presented their business plans in a livestream for up to 10 minutes with five minutes for Q&A with the panel of sponsors.
+The winner was selected. at the end of this live virtual event.

 - Competition open to all Michigan residents.